Alysoom History, Family Crest & Coats of Arms

 Some of the Alysoom family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Alysoom family to the New World and Oceana
+Migration of the Alysoom family

 Ancestors of many of the Dalriadan families who crossed the Atlantic still live along the east coast of the United States and Canada.
 Some Scottish settlers arrived in Canada during the American War of Independence as United Empire Loyalists, while others stayed south to fight for a new nation.
 The descendants of Scottish settlers in both countries began to rediscover their heritage in the 19th and 20th centuries through Clan societies and highland games.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Alysoom or a variant listed above: William Allison who settled in Pennsylvania in 1764.